Electoral Act 1993

 2. A notification under subsection (1)—

-3. must be given not later than 1 working day after writ day for the general election; and
+3. must be given no later than 7 days after the commencement of the regulated period for the general election; and

 1. must be on a form provided by the Electoral Commission; and